Jiantastic/Pixal/README.md

 How I2C Communication Works and How To Use It with Arduino - https://youtu.be/6IAkYpmA1DQ

-### Micropython
+### MicroPython

-Official Micropython docs for ESP8266 - https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/index.html
+Official MicroPython docs for ESP8266 - https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/index.html

 ### MQTT